Historic Detroit

 Every building in Detroit has a story — we're here to share it

-The Washington Arcade Building is an elegant, seven-story Beaux-Arts commercial office building.
-Designed by accomplished Detroit architects Donaldson & Meier in 1901.
-(Permit was issued on June 7, 1901) The structure has two facades, one on Washington Boulevard, and the other on Woodward Avenue.
-They are not identical facades, although each is Beaux-Arts in design.
+True to the arcade in its name, the structure has two facades, one on Washington Boulevard, and the other on Woodward Avenue.
+Though they are not identical, each is in the Beaux Arts style.
 A ground-floor shopping arcade runs from Washington Boulevard to Woodward Avenue.

-The first floor arcade entrance is entirely intact and as elaborate as it was the day it opened in 1902.
+The first-floor arcade entrance is entirely intact and as elaborate as the day it opened in 1902.
 At some point, the first two stories of the Woodward facade of the building were painted black, and then later painted a putty color over the original limestone.
 The five floors above remain sheathed in the original limestone.
 Five bays of windows puncture the wall, double sets of double hung windows in each.
 The building's horizontality is emphasized by a string course above the second and third floors, and a denticulated string course at the sixth floor.

 The string course above the third floor is embellished with six scrolled brackets.
 The mullions between the fourth, fifth and sixth floor center window sets are formed into pilasters with Corinthian capitals.
 There is an elaborate crest over each of the five window bays at the sixth floor, just under the string course.
 At the seventh story, there are four decorative lion's heads on the four widest piers.
 The frieze contains three inset oculus windows.
 The entire entablature is intact and the denticulated cornice retains the original copper cresting above it.